sunaj/purec/README.md

 ### How to compile:
 **FEQT:**
 ```
-This code was compiled under Win11 using Mingw 15.2.0
+This code was compiled under Win11 using Mingw 15.2.0 (recommend add-via-chocolatey if in doubt)
 Example:
    gcc "File Explorer Quick Terminal (F1) [win11, purec].c" -o "File Explorer Quick Terminal (F1) [win11, purec].exe" -lcomctl32 -lshell32 -mwindows
 Or with icon: